7 Easy Recipes That Helped Me Lose 30 Pounds in 6 Months

 6. No-Bake Protein Balls

 Not only do these protein balls pack some serious protein, but they are the perfect treat to satisfy any sweet tooth.
 They really take only ten minutes to make (I promise), and they will keep in your fridge for weeks.
-When you’re feeling that craving for something sweet, just munch on one of these balls and not only will you feel satisfied, but you’ll be treating your body to an energy boost.
+When you’re feeling that craving for something sweet, just munch on one of these balls.
+Not only will you feel satisfied, but you’ll be treating your body to an energy boost.
 Plus, you’re saving so much money by not spending a fortune on protein bars at the grocery store.

 7. English Muffin Pizzas